Yad Vashem

-A core goal of Yad Vashem's founders was to recognize non-Jews who, at personal risk and without a financial or evangelistic motive, chose to save Jews from the ongoing genocide during the Holocaust.
+A core goal of Yad Vashem's founders was to recognize non-Jews who, at personal risk and without financial or evangelistic motives, chose to save Jews from the ongoing genocide during the Holocaust.
 Those recognized by Israel as Righteous Among the Nations are honored in a section of Yad Vashem known as the Garden of the Righteous Among the Nations.

 Yad Vashem is the second-most-visited Israeli tourist site, after the Western Wall, with approximately one million visitors each year.
 It charges no admission fee.

 Etymology

 The name "Yad Vashem" is taken from a verse in the Book of Isaiah (56:5):

 "[To] them will I give in my house and within my walls a [memorial] and a [name], better than sons and daughters; I will give them an everlasting [name], that shall not be cut off [from memory]."